-- 1.1.
-To outline to Panel the business case, attached at Appendix 1 to the report, for the establishment of a Local Authority Trading Company (LATC) to provide Adult Care Services and - 1.2.
-To seek the Panel's agreement to recommend to Cabinet that Cabinet approve the business case.
+1.1.
+To outline to Cabinet the business case, attached at Appendix 1 to the report, for the establishment of a Local Authority Trading Company (LATC) to provide Adult Care Services and to seek Cabinet's approval to the business case.